SirWaffle/Hallucinator/README.md

 so far, the results have been pretty poor, which likely means something was done wrong by me, or theres some more tweaking to be done to get good results.

+## quick summary of changes
+- added cmd to put clip model in system memory and use cpu - saves about 900MB ofVRAM, but slows down processing by 7x at least

+- fixed some issues with determinism in the runs, now with a seed + the deterministic flag, outcome is deterministic

+- added MADGRAD optimizer

+- reduced memory in some locations / slight perf increases

+- added cmd to add some fun CLIP output, which might not be correct. dumps probabilities of prompts and one shots to console and a file at the end of the run / during stat updates

+- added a separate way to log stats to console that doesnt also write files ( for performance reasons )

+- added new cmd param to control how often the image files are written

+- changed files to be written sequentially instead of overtop the same file

+- added cmd to enable mixed precision mode ( requires my modifications to taming transformers or you get a black screen

+- added cmd for debugging purposes, that enabled anomoly checking to assert when infs/nans etc. occur during training

 ## =============    Original Repo Instructions ===============